Gram Parsons: Boston, 1973, in His Fatal Year--(as re-posted online with more music links and art)...

 It’s hard not to hum the tune, no?

-In any event, it was spring, the Sixties still glowing faintly in the rearview, and even somebody who pretentiously read Schopenhauer (“We can regard our life as a uselessly disturbing episode in the blissful repose of nothingness”), mostly to impress a book store clerk , might still be charged with hope.
+In any event, it was spring, the Sixties were still glowing faintly in the rearview, and even somebody who pretentiously read Schopenhauer (“We can regard our life as a uselessly disturbing episode in the blissful repose of nothingness”), mostly to impress a book store clerk , might still be charged with hope.

 That was me, all hope.
 I had handed off some college music and film reviews to Phoenix editors Janet Maslin (film) and Ben Gerson (the music coverage).
 Thus came the day when Ben, once I’d returned from the day’s hawker run, inquired if I might want to expand my ambit from record reviews (Lou Reed, The Who, etc.) to a profile.
 Was I interested in Gram Parsons’s solo effort, GP

-Well, based on the Byrds’ 1968 Sweetheart of the Rodeo, for which he wrote “One Hundred Years ", and co-wrote “Hickory Wind. ” He sang both those, plus covers of Geroge Jones’s “You’re Still On My Mind”(and “Merle Haggard Life in Prison."
+Most definitely I was interested, based on the Byrds’ 1968 Sweetheart of the Rodeo, for which he wrote “One Hundred Years from Now," and co-wrote “Hickory Wind. ” He sang both those, plus covers of George Jones’s “You’re Still On My Mind" and “Merle Haggard's " Life in Prison."

 A few words about Ben.
 Like his fellow Brandeis alum Landau, he was musical down to his bones.
 In an impromptu round of singing, say chorusing some pop tune with pals, he might cue the group with such instructive interjections as “diminished seventh!”
 A production glitch at the paper might bring from him the Robert Johnson-quoting complaint, “stones in my pass way.”
 Whether I showed my nerves over saying yes, or maybe thanks his own unpretentious enthusiasm, we mutually manifested the idea to crack this enterprise as a duo.
-(There had been vague tales of disruption from earlier cities on the tour—Boston was where the rambling hootenanny would splash down after six weeks.)
+(There had been vague tales of disruption from earlier cities on the band's tour—Boston was where the rambling hootenanny would splash down after six weeks.)

-(It was about five years later I was somehow moved—pwersuaded—to engage Outlaw country singer Johnny Paycheck in a bit of a brandy-drinking show of mettle at the Palm Restaurant in Manhattan.
+(It was about five years later I was somehow moved—persuaded—to engage Outlaw country singer Johnny Paycheck in a brandy-drinking show of mettle at the Palm Restaurant in Manhattan.
 It ended more or less in a draw—I remember thinking, Is the sidewalk vibrating or am I?”.
 As a sign that mentorship takes many forms, by the time fellow guest, the most excellent Chet Flippo, judiciously escorted me back to the Rolling Stone offices where he thenceforth kindly counseled me and utilized my writing services.
 I had gotten lucky in my friendships once again.)

 In context, that day: